So you're 13 weeks pregnant but what should you expect? Read week 13 of our week by week pregnancy guide to find out everything you need to know...

 Congratulations!
-You’ve now entered your second trimester and hopefully life will start to get a little easier.
-The second trimester is the phase of pregnancy that most women love the most.
+You’ve now officially entered your second trimester and hopefully life will start to get a little easier.
+The second trimester is the phase of pregnancy that many women love the most.

 Ready to know more?
 Here’s everything you need to know about being 13 weeks pregnant…